IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-apps.md

 ### Media

-The media application in TomTom IndiGO, provides a framework for browsing and controlling audio content provided by third-party sources.
+The media application in TomTom IndiGO provides a framework for browsing and controlling audio content, provided by third-party sources.
 The source view in the media application lists all the currently available media sources on the device.
 You can see iHeartRADIO as a 3rd party source on the device, and a paired mobile phone for BT audio streaming.

 ![media source selection](images/media_source_selection.png)

-Each source makes use of the same playback controls, which show the currently playing content at the same location of the screen.
+Each media source makes use of the same playback controls, which show the currently playing content at the same location of the screen.
 The user can therefore control what is playing, regardless of whether the user is browsing (other) media content, or not.

 ![iHeartRADIO](images/media_iheartradio.png)